 |Day of departure||Monday|

 This project, situated on a 3,200 hectare reserve near Windhoek, provides a safe haven for orphaned and injured African wildlife.
+The Wildlife Sanctuary provides a haven and second chance for countless injured, orphaned and conflict animals.
+Wherever possible the aim is to release animals back into the wild.
 The project strongly believes that wildlife belongs in the wild and they direct all their efforts towards long-term rehabilitation.
 But sadly, not all of the animals that come to this sanctuary are able to be released back into the wild.
 Those that can’t be released remain in the sanctuary to be taken care of.

 During your time at the sanctuary, you will feed the animals, take some of them on walks, go on game counts and help with any other projects that may come up.
 You have the rare and exciting opportunity to work closely with animals and to participate actively in the conservation of African wildlife.
 The sanctuary currently provides a safe refuge for orphaned and injured wildlife, including a number of lions, leopards, cheetahs, wild dogs, caracals, baboons, banded mongoose, often a warthog and meerkats as well as many farmyard animals such as donkeys, sheep and goats.
 You play an important role, caring for and feeding the animals on a daily basis, and helping to clean, maintain and develop the sanctuary and the property.

 "Conservation Through Innovation": The project strives to create sustainable and long-term solutions.
 It is their vision to play a proactive role in nature conservation because they believe that they hold this invaluable heritage in their trust for future generations.
 They rely solely on generous donations and on the time given by volunteers to continue their vital work to help the people and animals of Namibia.